Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/02-factory.md

 Returns the address of the exchange for `tokenA` and `tokenB`, if it has been created, else `address(0)` (`0x0000000000000000000000000000000000000000`).

 - `tokenA` and `tokenB` are interchangeable.
-- Exchange addresses can also be calculated deterministically, see <Link to='/docs/v2/technical-considerations/determining-exchange-addresses'>Determining Exchange Addresses</Link>.
+- Exchange addresses can also be calculated deterministically, see <Link to='/docs/v2/technical-considerations/exchange-addresses'>Exchange Addresses</Link>.

 ## allExchanges